 Even though I've scripted the lessons, I don't expect teachers to read my lesson materials verbatim to the children as they teach.
 My lessons are meant to provide the details teachers need to get background information and some suggestions for child-oriented personal application.
 Once you know and understand the Bible lessons for yourself, you'll be more confident to teach your class.

 You can download any individual lesson or you can download a complete book containing all the lessons within a particular series, including a Manual Cover, the Forward, and Schedule.
 This makes it handy to print and provide a teacher's manual for each person on the teaching schedule.

 The two-column layout of these lessons is designed so that you can copy and cut the pages in half to fit into your Bible.
 When children observe that you are teaching out of the Bible, rather than from a curriculum book, it validates God's Word and gives your teaching more authority.

 Not every lesson has a suggested craft or game idea to fit with the main lesson objectives.
 For the lessons without these, be sure to see Tips and Tricks - Making Children's Bible Lessons Come to Life which has lots of suggestions for activities that will help reinforce your lesson objectives and teach the memory verse.

 Tips and Tricks has good material for training new teachers.
-It has ideas on how to prepare a lesson, how to present a lesson, and what to do about discipline, how to use visual aids and puppets, as well as the ideas on games, crafts, object lessons, and so forth.
+It has ideas on how to prepare a lesson, how to present a lesson, what to do about discipline, how to use visual aids and puppets, as well as ideas on games, crafts, object lessons, and so forth.

 I have also provided some ideas for teaching pre-school children that you can find by navigating to the Teacher Training tab.
 And, don't miss the information in the Frequently Asked Questions.